 - Starting with version 2.2.1, you can configure the storage path for your notes.
 By default, notes are stored in the "XNote" folder in your Thunderbird profile directory.
 In order to access the notes on a different computer or to share them with other users, configure the storage path to a mounted network drive, e.g., using WebDAV, Windows Share / Samba, or NFS.
 Beware that this might have a negative impact on the performance of the message list (scrolling) due to the network latency and the way how the XNote column is implemented.
 Another solution is to save the notes in a Dropbox folder.

-In order to change the storage location, use the advanced configuration editor (Tools – Options – Advanced – General – Config Editor...) to add the property "xnote.storage_path" (right mouse click – "New → String") and configure it with your desired path.
-If you already had some notes, don't forget to move them to the new location. - Similar to the previous option, you can store your whole Thunderbird profile on a shared network drive (requires appropriate configuration of "profiles.ini" in your Thunderbird user directory).
+You can change the storage location via the XNote++ options dialogue: Tools → Add-ons → XNote++ → Options – and configure it with your desired path.
+If you already had some notes, don’t forget to move them to the new location. - Similar to the previous option, you can store your whole Thunderbird profile on a shared network drive (requires appropriate configuration of “profiles.ini” in your Thunderbird user directory).
 Beware that this might have a big performance impact – depending on your network and the amount of data stored in your profile directory.

 Solution: Please note that I provide the following without any warranties.